isabhinav/BankChurn/README.md

 ##### _Recall_
 Recall, also known as sensitivity or true positive rate, measures the ability of a model to correctly identify the positive class (churners) out of all the actual positive instances.
 In our context, recall is a crucial metric because we assume that the bank wants to capture as many potential churners as possible, even if it means intervening with some customers who may not churn.

-##### _Profit per Send_
+##### _Lifetime Value_
 Suppose we know the costs and benefits of each type of classification (true positives, true negatives, false positives, false negatives).
-Incorporating these costs into the evaluation of classification models makes it possible to estimate the profit generated per send by each model.
-Although profit per send is not as comprehensive as lifetime value, it still sheds light on the business impact of various models and the costs associated with misclassification.
+Incorporating these costs into the evaluation of classification models makes it possible to estimate the financial impact of each model.
+Although our lifetime value calculation is not comprehensive, it still sheds light on the business impact of various models and the costs associated with misclassification.

 ##### _Additional Metrics_
 We also explore additional metrics to gain a comprehensive understanding of the trade-offs between different models.
 By considering these additional metrics, we can gain deeper insights into the performance of our models and make informed decisions about the optimal model selection based on the specific priorities and requirements of the business.
 For instance, we can examine the F1 score, which balances both precision and recall, providing insight into the overall effectiveness of the model in capturing churners while minimizing false positives.
 Additionally, we can plot the ROC curve to visualize the discrimination ability of our models and analyze the trade-off between the true positive rate and the false positive rate.

 ##### _Summary_
 Our evaluation approach goes beyond traditional metrics and focuses on metrics that align with the specific objectives of the business.
-By assessing recall and profit per send as primary metrics, along with exploring other relevant metrics such as the F1 score and ROC curve, we ensure a comprehensive understanding of the model's performance and the associated trade-offs.
+By assessing recall and lifetime value as primary metrics, along with exploring other relevant metrics such as the F1 score and ROC curve, we ensure a comprehensive understanding of the model's performance and the associated trade-offs.

 ## Model Evaluation
-- In evaluating our models, we considered several metrics along with their 95% confidence intervals: AUC, F1 score, recall, and profit per send.
+- In evaluating our models, we considered several metrics along with their 95% confidence intervals: AUC, F1 score, recall, and lifetime value.
 <img width="647" alt="compare_metrics" src="https://github.com/isabhinav/BankChurn/assets/130937665/18218015-2a4f-440e-bde3-cc171017a418">